xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 Beware that the dot product between cologarithmic quantities is unweighted.
 The value of `5@ ~dot 7@` depends on the default number of components in the runtime.
 When restricted to a prime limit like 5 here the result is well-defined `5@.5 ~dot 7@.5` is the same as `<5 8 12] ~· <7 11 16]` and evaluates to `5*7 + 8*11 + 12*16` or `315`.

-Explicit tempering is basically the dot product multipled with one step of the equal temperament associated with the val if we ignore the [technicalities](https://github.com/xenharmonic-devs/sonic-weave/blob/main/documentation/tempering.md).
+Explicit tempering is basically the dot product multiplied with one step of the equal temperament associated with the val if we ignore the [technicalities](https://github.com/xenharmonic-devs/sonic-weave/blob/main/documentation/tempering.md).

 The zero val `<0 0 0]`, `0@` or `0[]@` stands in for the trivial rank-0 temperament that maps everything to the unison 1/1.